HomeLearning CenterImproving Invoice To Payment Terms: Top 7 Tips

 Running a successful business goes beyond having a great team and satisfied customers.
 One crucial aspect that can make or break your business is maintaining a healthy cash flow.
 Without a steady flow of cash, even the most thriving businesses can face challenges.

-Surprisingly, a recent survey conducted by Atradius Singapore in 2021 revealed that a staggering 52% of Singaporean B2B credit sales experience overdue payments.
-This statistic is not limited to a particular region but holds true across the globe.
+Surprisingly, a survey conducted by Atradius Singapore in 2021 revealed that a staggering 52% of Singaporean B2B credit sales experience overdue payments.
+This statistic is not limited to a particular region but holds across the globe.

 The good news is that your business doesn’t have to be another statistic in the realm of overdue payments.
 There are actionable steps you can take to reduce the length of your invoice-to-payment cycle.